 As if bumps on your face weren't bad enough, now pimple-like bumps are showing up your scalp — what gives?
 These bumps on the head can be caused by several conditions, including seborrheic dermatitis and folliculitis.

 Video of the Day

+riggers may include stress, infrequent bathing, alcohol-containing lotions and obesity.
 Seborrheic dermatitis can benefit from over-the-counter shampoos containing medications such as resorcin, selenium, salicylic acid, coal tar or zinc.
 In severe cases, a doctor can prescribe corticosteroid or ketoconazole shampoos.

 Both seborrheic dermatitis and folliculitis can be dangerous if left untreated.
 Besides causing embarrassment and problems with self-esteem, both conditions can lead to serious fungal or bacterial infections.
 These infections can eventually travel to the bloodstream and lymph nodes.